kaden-saucedo/kaden-saucedo.github.io/research.md

 # **Research**

 My research studies KSBA moduli spaces of surfaces, with particular emphasis on del Pezzo surfaces and their weighted marked variants.
-I am currently computing $$\kappa$$-classes on these moduli spaces using explicit intersection-theoretic techniques.
-These del Pezzo examples are guided by the combinatorics of surface degenerations, including their relationships with Weyl groups and associated graphs.
-I am especially interested in settings where concrete examples clarify the interaction between intersection theory, combinatorics, and birational geometry.
+I am computing $$\kappa$$-classes on these moduli spaces using explicit intersection-theoretic techniques.
+These del Pezzo examples are guided by the combinatorics of surface degenerations, including their relationships with Weyl groups and associated graphs, as well as serve as concrete settings in which to study the interaction between intersection theory, combinatorics, and birational geometry.

 I am particularly interested in: